Kuly14/Optimized-Ownable/README.md

 You can find how much gas is saved in gas.txt

-In this case it is pretty small since the these functions won't be used on a daily basis but it's still something
+In this case it is pretty small since these functions won't be used on a daily basis but it's still something

 ## To Test